lnkhamalah/medical-transportation-system-design/06-data-design/identity-and-access-model.md

 - submit new trip requests
 - view requests they submitted
 - view requests where they are the listed contact
-- cancel trips prior to execution (request cancellation action)
+- request cancellation of future trips (subject to same-day restriction rules)
 - submit dispute/clarification requests

 Cannot: